vamsi-bhavani/vb-aws-course/12. AWS Elastic Load Balancing (ELB)/README.md

 ----
 ### What is an AWS Network Load Balancer?

-- AWS Amazon Web Services Network Load Balancer (NLB) is a high-performance load balancing service designed to handle very high volumes of traffic with ultra-low latency.
+- AWS  Network Load Balancer (NLB) is a high-performance load balancing service designed to handle very high volumes of traffic with ultra-low latency.
 - It operates at the Transport Layer (Layer 4) and routes traffic based on TCP, UDP, and TLS protocols.
 - It is capable of handling millions of requests per second while maintaining high performance and scalability.